snehith-r/OPkeyAssignment/readme.md

 ### **3. LangChain**

 - Used for building an intelligent agent that can:
+  - Agetn uses ReAct prompting to choose the tool
   - Retrieve information from Elasticsearch.
   - Perform **question-answering** using OpenAI models.
   - Combine multiple tools (e.g., data analysis, search retrieval).